Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/malformed-reincarnation.md

 # Malformed Reincarnation

 {: .info }
-This mechanic can be comfortably skipped in regular Criterion with few deaths, however it cannot be skipped in Savage.
+This mechanic can be comfortably skipped in regular Criterion with a clean run, however it cannot be skipped in Savage.

 {: .debuffs .clear }